YunyiKovsha/Charging_Workshop/README.md

   ```
 - Once you've confirmed, open the app and enjoy!

-## 👉 Step 4.
-Other things you can tinker with!
+# 🎨 Freely Customization

+- Aside from the Shark Chan animation and sounds, the customization is up to you!
+- You can change the charging animation to anything you want, just make sure you rename your videos correctly to `normal_charging.mp4` and `quick_charging.mp4`, and put them into: `/files/res/video`
+- For the sounds, you don't need to rename them, just put them in the correct folder: `/files/res/audio`

+# 🧩 Other Things You Can Tinker With!

 - Shark Chan wallpaper: Simply download `scbg_fhd+.png` and set it.
-- Shark Chan live wallpaper: Download `animation_default.mp4` and use with [Video Live Wallpaper](https://github.com/cyunrei/Video-Live-Wallpaper) made by [Cyunrei](https://github.com/cyunrei).
+- Shark Chan live wallpaper: Download `sclivewp_fhd+.mp4` and use with [Video Live Wallpaper](https://github.com/cyunrei/Video-Live-Wallpaper) made by [Cyunrei](https://github.com/cyunrei).

 # 🛠️ Modify & Build For Yourself